 \section{The Spectral Decomposition Theorem of Dynamical Systems}

-With all the mathematical background of the previous sections we are able to present one of the main results of the theory of dynamical systems which is called the \emph{Spectral Decomposition Theorem} (see \cite{LM}, pag.
-88):
+With all the mathematical background of previous section we are able to present one of the main results of dynamical systems theory called the \emph{Spectral Decomposition Theorem} (SDT) (see \cite{LM}, pag.
+88).

 \begin{theorem}(\emph{The Spectral Decomposition Theorem}\emph{(version I)}) Let P be a Markov constrictive operator.
 Then there is an integer r, two sequences of nonnegative functions $g_i \in D(X,\Sigma ,\mu)$, $k_i \in L^{\infty}$, $i=1,...,r$, and an operator $Q:L^{1}\rightarrow L^{1}$ such that for all $f \in L^{1}$, $Pf$ may be written as